realA10001986/VSR/README.md

 ##### &#9654; TT buttons trigger BTTFN-wide TT

-If the VSR is connected to a TCD through BTTFN, this option allows to trigger a synchronized time travel on all BTTFN-connected devices when pressing "9" in _Operation_ [button mode](#button-modes), or pressing the Time Travel button, just as if the Time Travel was triggered by the TCD.
-If this option is unchecked, these actions only trigger a Time Travel sequence on the VSR.
+If the VSR is connected to a TCD through BTTFN, this option allows to trigger a synchronized time travel on all BTTFN-connected devices when pressing "9" in _Operation_ [button mode](#button-modes), or pressing the Time Travel button, just as if the time travel was triggered by the TCD.
+If this option is unchecked, these actions only trigger a time travel sequence on the VSR.

 #### Audio-visual options

+##### &#9654; Ignore network-wide TTs

+If this is checked, the VSR ignores network-wide (BTTFN, MQTT) time travels.
+After all, the VSR is never shown in the movies during a time travel, so its behavior is uncertain.
+If you don't like the made-up time travel sequence, check this option.

 ##### &#9654; Play time travel sounds